High Frequency Matters: Uncertainty Guided Image Compression with Wavelet Diffusion: Introduction

 \begin{itemize}[left=1em] \item We propose a wavelet diffusion based predictive coding for high frequency.
-Our diffusion prediction-then-residual compression paradigm effectively addresses the low fidelity issue stemming from the direct reconstruction of existing diffusion models.
-In addition, the combination of DWT and diffusion models can greatly expedite the inference of diffusion model.
+As far as we know, it is the first endeavor to utilize diffusion prediction-then-residual compression paradigm to maintain the balance between low distortion and high perception quality.
+In addition, the combination of DWT and the diffusion model greatly expedites the inference of diffusion model.

 \item We introduce a novel uncertainty guided residual compression module, in which an uncertainty weighted R-D loss is designed to prioritize residuals with high uncertainty and allocate more bits to them.
-Our proposed uncertainty weighted R-D loss provides more rational trade-off between rate and distortion.
+Our proposed uncertainty weighted R-D loss provides content adaptive trade-off between rate and distortion.

-\item Extensive experiments conducted on two benchmark datasets demonstrated that our proposed method achieves state-of-the-art performance on both distortion metrics and perceptual quality while offering prominent speed up compared to previous diffusion-based methods. \end{itemize}
+\item Extensive experiments on two benchmark datasets demonstrate that our UGDiff effectively balances distortion metrics and perceptual quality compared to previous diffusion methods, while achieving significant speedup. \end{itemize}